How To Achieve Artistic Greatness As a Musician

-Anyone can become an expressive artist and musician (including you).
 Artistic greatness (in any form) doesn't require natural talent.
-It requires:

-This video shows how to achieve artistic freedom to express yourself as a guitar player:
+Watch this video to learn how to achieve artistic freedom to express yourself as a guitar player:

 Question: “Tom Hess, if artistic greatness doesn't require natural talent, why do so many musicians struggle to achieve it?”